Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Numerical Results

-Fig.\,\ref{SINRvsEleNum_pc} shows the network common SINRs with BS power control by the proposed sequential update algorithm and other benchmarks versus $M$.
-Note that the bound on $M$ given in (\ref{thres3g}) is about 40 and thus still small in this case with the nearest association rule, for the multi-IRS aided network to outperform the no-IRS benchmark ($M=0$) with $M \ge 100$ shown in Fig.\,\ref{SINRvsEleNum_pc}.
-From Fig.\,\ref{SINRvsEleNum_pc}, it is observed that the network common SINRs by all considered schemes (except IRS random scattering) can be significantly improved compared to that without power control (i.e., optimal solution to (P1)).
-Nonetheless, the AO algorithm is observed to only achieve the same performance as the nearest association benchmark, which implies that it fails to update the IRS-user associations beyond the latter due to its early-termination issue shown in Proposition \ref{AOineff}.
-In contrast, both sequential update algorithms proposed are observed to achieve the same performance and outperform the nearest association benchmark.
+Fig.\,\ref{SINRvsEleNum_pc} shows the network common ASAINRs with BS power control by the proposed sequential update algorithm and its simplified version, as well as other benchmark schemes versus $M$.
+From Fig.\,\ref{SINRvsEleNum_pc}, it is first observed that both sequential update algorithms proposed can achieve the same performance as the full enumeration and outperform other benchmarks.
 As such, the simplified sequential update algorithm is more practically appealing due to its lower complexity.
-However, with BS power control, it is observed that optimizing IRS-user associations provides much less gain over the nearest association benchmark as compared to Fig.\,\ref{SINRvsEleNum_npc} in the case without BS power control, due to the more flexibility for SINR balancing with BS power control.
+Moreover, since no IRS is associated with user 3 in the nearest association benchmark, even with power control, its achieved network common ASAINR is observed to be lower than that without power control (i.e., optimal solution to (P1)) as $M$ becomes large.
+It is also observed that the AO algorithm only achieves the same performance as the nearest association benchmark, which implies that it fails to update the IRS-user associations beyond the latter due to its early-termination issue shown in Proposition \ref{AOineff}.
+Finally, with BS power control, it is observed that optimizing IRS-user associations provides much less gain over the nearest association benchmark as compared to Fig.\,\ref{SINRvsEleNum_npc} in the case without BS power control, due to the more flexibility for ASAINR balancing with BS power control.